lsst/LDM-PMT/index.rst

 treated as LOE or non-LOE:

 * All activities that have a clear deliverable are tracked through non-LOE.
-Examples of non-LOE activities include writing a new piece of software, purchasing new equipment, or adding new machines to the cluster.
+Examples of non-LOE activities include developing a new piece of software, purchasing new equipment, adding new machines to the cluster, or writing a technical note.

-* Activities that can not be predicted, as well as short, recurring routine activities are considered LOE.
+* Activities that cannot be predicted, as well as short, recurring routine activities are considered LOE.
-  Examples of LOE activities include replacing faulty disk drive, cluster maintenance, or writing monthly status report.
+  Examples of LOE activities include replacing a faulty disk drive, cluster maintenance, or writing monthly status reports.

 For planning purposes, on average 70% of available time of each software developer is assumed to be available for "pure, uninterrupted coding", and the remaining 30% is considered as "overhead", and tracked